rorywalsh/csoundPluginOpcodes/docs/README.md

 ## Contributing

-This repository has a CI build that is triggered to compile opcodes on Linux, MacOS and Windows.
-If you have some opcodes that you would like to contribute to this collection, fork the repo, write your opcode and make a pull request.
+This repository has a [CI build](https://dev.azure.com/rorywalsh/csoundPluginOpcodes/_build?definitionId=7) that is triggered to compile all the opcodes on Linux, MacOS and Windows.
+If you have some opcodes that you would like to contribute to this collection, even if it just to avail of the automated build system, fork the repo, write your opcode and make a pull request.
 All of the plugin here use the [Csound Opcode-SDK](https://github.com/csound/opcode_sdk).
+Note that camelCase is used to name each plugin.
+This is done to help differentiate them from internal Csound plugins.